Check out our new FHA first-time homebuyers guide updated for 2024

 Can I Buy a House with a Section 8 Voucher in New York?

-The voucher provides monthly supplemental payments equal to the difference between 30% of the household’s income and monthly homeownership costs for up to 10 years.
+The program can provide monthly payments to cover the difference between 30% of your income and your monthly mortgage costs for up to 10 years.

 What are the Public Housing Authorities in New York?